This post contains affiliate links. Please see my disclosure about affiliate links here.

 In 1995, a UN-approved NATO bombing campaign brought the sides to talks which resulted in the Dayton Accords peace agreement.

-Cultural sensitivity: The three main ethnic groups in the country are Bosniaks (Muslim), Bosnian Serbs (Orthodox) and Croats (Catholic).
+The three main ethnic groups in the country are Bosniaks (Muslim), Bosnian Serbs (Orthodox) and Croats (Catholic).
 Given that the country experienced such carnage and tragedy in the 1990s war it is absolutely imperative that you do your homework on the causes, the combatants and the international interventions.
-My Visiting Mostar and Sarajevo’s Tunnel of Hope posts will help with the background information you need when visiting Bosnia.
+My Visiting Mostar and Sarajevo War Tunnel posts will help with the background information you need when visiting Bosnia.

 Pure curiosity brought me to Medjugorje, a Catholic pilgrimage site near Mostar.
 Despite being a spiritual travel novice I put this post together as a travel guide to Medjugorje.
 Did I experience a miracle?
-Find out in Spiritual Travel: The Medjugorje Miracle.
+Find out in my Day Trip from Mostar to Medjugorje post.